dandln/TheEpicAudioStreamer/README.md

 ## Changelog
 ### v0.3.0 - 2021-02-06
-* Added `-d` command line option to pass a friendly device name to application for use to skip manual selection.
+* Added `-d` command line option to pass a friendly device name to the application for use to skip manual selection.
 * Added `-v` command line option to display debug messages from DSharpPlus.
 * Updated dependencies.